-There is currently no cure for systemic lupus erythematosus (SLE).
+There is currently no cure for lupus.
 However, there are treatments which can help to ease and manage your symptoms, minimising the effect that the condition has on your daily life.

-If you only have very mild symptoms of SLE, you may not require any specific treatment.
+If you only have very mild symptoms of lupus, you may not require any specific treatment.
 However, most people will require some sort of medication to help them to manage their symptoms.

-Some of the medicines that you may require if you have SLE are outlined below.
+Some of the medicines that you may require if you have lupus are outlined below.

 Non-steroidal anti-inflammatory drugs (NSAIDs)